repulsivityy/vt_dorks/README.md

 behaviour_network:"microsoft.com"
 ```

-Suspicious powershell useage\
+Suspicious powershell useage <br>
-_note that VT doesn't have parent-child links in the search modifiers.
-It could very well be a separate process in the search below, though rare_
+_(note that VT doesn't have parent-child links in the search modifiers.
+It could very well be a separate process in the search below, though rare)_
 ```
 behaviour_files:"-enc" OR behaviour_files:"FromBase64String"